Nisherpa/CSE20/index.md

  - string1 < string2 - string comparison

 Built-In String Functions
 1.len()
-   :Returns the length, the total number of characters in the string, inlcuding white spaces
+   Returns the length, the total number of characters in the string, inlcuding white spaces
    - Example:
      -len("python")->6
      -len("It's done!")-> 10
 2.min()
    - Returns the character in the string with the lowest ASCII value
    - Example:
      -min("python")->'h'